carpentries-incubator/lc-litsearchr/_episodes/06-importing-data-into-R.md

 {: .language-r}

 > ## The header Argument
-> The default for read.csv(...) is to set the header argument to TRUE.
+> The default for `read.csv(...)` is to set the header argument to `TRUE`.
 This means that the first row of values in the .csv is set as header information (column names).
-> If your data set does not have a header, set the header argument to FALSE.
+> If your data set does not have a header, set the header argument to `FALSE`.
 >
 {: .callout}